-Imagine an organic community garden sprouting carrots, broccoli, lettuce and corn – a shared local resource that provides a wholesome source of energy for the neighborhood’s residents.
+Imagine an organic community garden sprouting carrots, broccoli, lettuce, and corn – a shared local resource that provides a wholesome source of energy for the neighborhood’s residents.
 Now replace those vegetables with solar panels churning out clean energy to power lights, ovens and computers at nearby houses.

 Community solar programs are spreading throughout the United States.
-Fifteen states and counting have passed legislation to encourage their development and to connect multiple residential, commercial or industrial facilities to shared solar arrays.
-Instead of carrots, cabbage and other vegetables, users of these “solar gardens” share panels collecting light from the sun and generating electricity to power their laptops and lights.
+Nineteen states and counting have passed legislation to encourage their development and to connect multiple residential, commercial or industrial facilities to shared solar arrays.
+Instead of carrots, cabbage, and other vegetables, users of these “solar gardens” share panels collecting light from the sun and generating electricity to power their laptops and lights.
 If you want to be part of the clean energy revolution, but aren’t in a place to commit to your own solar array, community solar might be just right for you and your neighbors.

 5 Ways Communities Share the Solar Love

 It’s all about options with solar.
 From what it can power to how, solar is a flexible technology that can be developed and designed to fit a variety of power needs and pocketbooks.
 As solar becomes more mainstream, new business models are cropping up, allowing people to think beyond the traditional rooftop route.
 An individual now has the opportunity to reap the benefits of solar without having to be a wealthy homeowner in California.
-Depending on where you live in the country, you can now share an array with your neighbors; lease an array from a third-party; join a solar co-op – the choice can now be yours
+Depending on where you live in the country, you can now share an array with your neighbors; lease an array from a third-party; join a solar co-op – the choice can now be yours.

 1 Community/Shared Solar